-1) Optimal power allocation: The contributions on NOMA which investigate optimal PA can be also classified into two main categories: i) Single-channel/carrier PA; and ii) multiple-channel/carrier/cluster PA.
-In this subsection, we mainly focus our attention on single-channel/carrier PA, while multiple-channel/carrier/cluster power allocation will be introduced in Section V-B.
+into two main categories: a) single-channel/carrier PA; and b) multiple-channel/carrier/cluster PA.
+In this section, we mainly focus our attention on single-channel/carrier PA, while multiple-channel/carrier/cluster power allocation will be introduced in Section V-B.

-The aim of PA in single channel/carrier scenarios is to optimize the individual/sum rate whilst giving cognizance to the the fairness issues.
+The aim of PA in single-channel/carrier scenarios is to optimize the individual/sum rate while giving cognizance to the fairness issues.
 Compared to OMA, optimal PA in NOMA imposes more constraints associated with channelquality and power-based ordering in an effort to guarantee fairness by allocating reasonable data rates to weak users as well.
-The recent research contributions on the fairness issues of NOMA can be summarized as follows:
+The recent research contributions on the fairness issues of NOMA can be summarized as follows.
+Table 6 summarizes most of the strategies considering the fairness issues of NOMA.

-- Ordered power allocation: An simple yet effective approach to guarantee the fairness of NOMA systems is to allocate more power to users with poor channel conditions.
+- Ordered power allocation: A simple yet effective approach to guarantee the fairness of NOMA systems is to allocate more power to users with poor channel conditions.
 By doing so, weak users can still achieve adequate rates.
-It is worth pointing out that adding these transmit power based ordering constraints will impose additional complexity on the optimization problem formulated, especially for multi-antenna aided NOMA scenarios [40], [125]. - Max-min rate-fairness: The max-min PA problem maximizes the rate of the weakest of all NOMA users [79], [93], [138].
+It is worth pointing out that adding these transmit-power-based ordering constraints will impose additional complexity on the optimization problem formulated, especially for multiple-antennaaided NOMA scenarios [40], [125]. - Max-min rate-fairness: The max-min PA problem maximizes the rate of the weakest of all NOMA users [79], [93], [138].
 In [79], the PA strategy was investigated under the scenarios of knowing either the instantaneous CSI or the average CSI.
-Note that by adopting the max-min rate as our objective function we can guarantee a certain grade of rate-fairness, but at the price of sacrificing the system's sum-rate.

-- Proportional fairness: Proportional fairness (PF) is capable of maximizing the geometric mean of user rates.
-In NOMA scenarios, a feasible proportional fairness policy is to schedule users based on the instantaneous user rates, whilst additionally guaranteeing a certain long-term-average target rate [158], [159]. - α utility function: The α utility function constitutes a generalization of proportional fairness and max-min fairness.
+Note that by adopting the max-min rate as our objective function we can guarantee a certain grade of rate fairness, but at the price of sacrificing the system's sum rate. - Proportional fairness: Proportional fairness (PF) is capable of maximizing the geometric mean of user rates.
+In NOMA scenarios, a feasible proportional fairness policy is to schedule users based on the instantaneous user rates, while additionally guaranteeing a certain long-term-average target rate [158], [159]. - α utility function: The α utility function constitutes a generalization of proportional fairness and max-min fairness.
 The definition of the α utility function is as follows [160]:

-$$f{\alpha}(x) = \begin{cases} \log x, & \text{if } \alpha = 1\\ x^{1-\alpha}/(1-\alpha), & \text{otherwise.} \end{cases}$$ (8)
+$$f{\alpha}(x) = \begin{cases} \log x, & \text{if } \alpha = 1 \\ x^{1-\alpha}/(1-\alpha), & \text{otherwise.} \end{cases}$$ (8)

-Note that for $\alpha = 1$, Eq (8) reduces to that of proportional fairness, while for $\alpha \rightarrow \infty$, it results in the maxmin fairness optimization problem.
+Note that for $\alpha = 1$, (8) reduces to that of proportional fairness, while for $\alpha \to \infty$, it results in the max-min fairness optimization problem.
 Hence, the α utility function is capable of treating the fairness issues of NOMA in a generic way.